 Note that the result of steps 5 and 6 on the reports whose edb_data_files records have been deleted can no longer be viewed using the Select Reports function.
 The report files do however remain on the server.

-In addition to the functionality provided by EAC/AA, some manual archiving / housekeeping is necessary to control the buildup of edb_data_files records in the database and of files in the directories under the $EACAA directory.
+In addition to the functionality provided by EAC/AA, some manual archiving / housekeeping is necessary to control the build-up of edb_data_files records in the database and of files in the directories under the $EACAA directory.

 The EAC/AA system stores edb_data_files records for the file types listed in the following table: